stakater/Playbook/content/workshop/konfigurator/scenario.md

       enabled: false
 ```

+## Konfigurator in action

-3. Konfigurator operator in `logging` namespace will read the annotations from the newly created deployment and generate the fluentd config with name `konfigurator-stakater-logging-fluentd-elasticsearch-rendered` and mounts the new configMap on `stakater-logging-fluentd-elasticsearch` DaemonSet in `logging` namespace.
+Konfigurator operator in `logging` namespace will read the annotations from the newly created deployment and generate the fluentd config with name `konfigurator-stakater-logging-fluentd-elasticsearch-rendered` and mounts the new configMap on `stakater-logging-fluentd-elasticsearch` DaemonSet in `logging` namespace.

+## Reloader reloads DaemonSet/Pods

-4. `Reloader` operator running in the `control` namespace will rollout the daemonset with the new configMap mounted because of the following annotation on fluentd-elasticsearch daemonset.
+`Reloader` operator running in the `control` namespace will rollout the daemonset with the new configMap mounted because of the following annotation on fluentd-elasticsearch daemonset.
 ```
 configmap.reloader.stakater.com/reload: konfigurator-stakater-logging-fluentd-elasticsearch-rendered
 ```
+Reloader details can be found [here](https://github.com/stakater/Reloader)

+## Verify newly rendered config

+`konfigurator-stakater-logging-fluentd-elasticsearch-rendered` will get updated and the parsing regex for `nordmart-konfig-demo` will be seen in the fluentd configurations that will be mounted on all the pods of the DaemoSet `stakater-fluent-elasticsearch`